digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 ---
 layout: post
 authors: [dimuthu_daundasekara]
-title: 'How To Setup Dynamically Scalable Jenkins Master Slave Setup on Kubernetes Clsuter'
+title: 'How to Setup Jenkins Master and Slave on Kubernetes'
-subtitle: Running Dynamically Scalable Jenkins Server on Kubernetes
+subtitle: Setup Dynamically Scalable Jenkins Server on Kubernetes
-description: "In this tutorial, I will walk you through how to setup scalable Jenkins server on Kubernetes cluster using set of kubernetes deployment manifest YAMLs."
+description: "In this tutorial, I'll show you how to setup Jenkins on Kubernetes cluster using a set of Kubernetes deployment manifest YAML."
 image: /assets/img/post-imgs/jenkins-k8s-deploy/Jenkins-on-kubernetes.jpg
-tags: [Kubernetes, k8s, kubernetes basics, Kubernetes Objects Explained ,kubernetes tutorial, Stateful Sets, Persistent Volumes, Persistent Volume Claims, Storage Class, Daemon Sets, Services, Ingress Controllers,featured]
+tags: [Jenkins, Jenkins Tutorials, Jenkins Kubernetes,Jenkins Kubernetes Plugin , Jenkins Docker, how to setup jenkins on kubernetes , featured]
-category: DevOps, Kubernetes
+category: DevOps, Jenkins, Kubernetes
 comments: true
 ---

-# How to Setup Jenkins on Kubernetes with Scalable Master Slave Setup
+## How to Setup Jenkins on Kubernetes with Scalable Master Slave Setup

 Jenkins is the most commonly used and popular open-source CI/CD tool used by many famous companies worldwide.
 We don't need to have a second thought of it since the biggest companies like Facebook, Udemy, NetFlix, LinkedIn and many more companies using Jenkins with confidence.